Mindful-AI-Assistants/lacan-psychoanalysis-math-graphs/README.md

 ### [4]().
 Note on the syntactic construction of the Gödel sentence

-The Gödel sentence \$ G_F \$ is constructed to indirectly refer to itself via arithmetic on natural numbers, employing a method of arithmetization of syntax (Gödel numbering), which enables encoding meta-mathematical statements inside the formal system itself
+The Gödel sentence \ $G_F\$ is constructed to indirectly refer to itself via arithmetic on natural numbers, employing a method of arithmetization of syntax (Gödel numbering), which enables encoding meta-mathematical statements inside the formal system itself.